BlueBrain/BlueRecording/README.md

 # Citation
 If you use this software, we kindly ask you to cite the following publication:
-BlueRecording: A Pipeline for efficient calculation of extracellular recordings in large-scale neural circuit models
+Tharayil et al. BlueRecording: A Pipeline for efficient calculation of extracellular recordings in large-scale neural circuit models *bioRxiv, (2024)*

 # Acknowledgment
 The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.